jaysylvester/citizen/README.md

       });
     }

+When you use the `handoff` directive and specify the `includeView` like we did above, the originally requested view (article.jade in this case) is rendered as an include whose name matches its controller:

+    // article.jade, which is stored in the include scope as include.article

+    h1 #{article.title}
+    p#summary #{article.summary}
+    #text #{article.text}

 The layout controller handles the includes, follows your custom directive, and renders its own view:

     // layout controller